BKB holds virtual conference with Divisional GMs - Business - observerbd.com

 |

-Bangladesh Krishi Bank (BKB) held a virtual Conference with the General Managers and Chief Regional Managers of Chattogram and Barishal Division on Wednesday, says a press release.
+Bangladesh Krishi Bank (BKB) held a virtual Conference with the General Managers (GM) and Chief Regional Managers of Dhaka, Faridpur and Cumilla Division on June 17, 2020.
+The Managing Director of the bank Md.
+Ali Hossain Prodhania delivered the directive speech as chief guest, says a press release.